yongtheskill/tp/docs/UserGuide.md

 ### Step 5: Launch the app

-With your terminal open and pointing to the PingBook folder, type the following and press **Enter**:
+With your terminal open and set to the PingBook folder (from Step 4 above), type the following and press **Enter**:

 ```shell
 java -jar pingbook.jar